-Gauteng Refinery has no set of terms and conditions, and agreements are structured to suit
+Gauteng Refinery has no set terms and conditions with agreements being structured to suit individual clients.

 Each batch of material from a customer is processed individually and retains its identity throughout the process, thus maintaining the integrity of the metal accounting principles, as well as ensuring an accurate and precise metal balance across each batch of material processed.

 The company has access to facilities provided by an international service provider that will facilitate the financing of the refining metal inventory and pipeline.
 This includes a comprehensive range of customised financial services and tools to help Gauteng Refinery protect its margins and manage volatility.
-Additionally, because Gauteng Refinery has access to a FX pricing platform that can price gold at any time and/or hedge; and with an efficient mechanism for USD/ZAR conversion, the company can provide a more rapid processing and payment pipeline, whilst the costs and risks of metal price and exchange rate fluctuations are mitigated.
+Additionally, because Gauteng Refinery has access to an FX pricing platform that can price gold at any time and/or hedge; and with an efficient mechanism for USD/ZAR conversion, the company can provide a more rapid processing and payment pipeline.
+This mitigates the costs and risks of metal price and exchange rate fluctuations.

-Gauteng Refinery’s client base includes corporate organisations such as Anglo American, De Beers, Pan African Resources and Rand Refinery.
+Gauteng Refinery’s client base includes corporate organisations such as Anglo American, Johnson Matthey, De Beers, Pan African Resources, Rand Refinery and Sasol.

 Feedstock for toll refining is sourced in a manner which ensures conformance with the Organisation for Economic Cooperation and Development’s (OECD) Due Diligence Guidance for minerals from conflict affected and high risk areas, as well as the requirements of the Responsible Jewellery Council (RJC) and the London Bullion Market Association’s (LBMA) Responsible Gold Guidance.